-Designed with a variety of local Omani influences, the hotel is one of the most impressive in Oman with an incredible lobby with a triple-height ceiling, stalactite style pillars dropping down to the marble floor and floor to ceiling glass windows offer views out over the pool and out to sea.
+Designed with a variety of local Omani influences, the hotel is one of the most impressive in Oman, with an incredible lobby with a triple-height ceiling, stalactite style pillars dropping down to the marble floor, and floor to ceiling glass windows that offer views out over the pool and out to sea.

-The hotel is surrounded by over 6 km of stunning coastline within Al Mouj community and is near Muscat International Airport.
-The Kempinski Muscat Hotel features 3 stunning swimming pools: A kids’ pool, main pool (infinity pool), and the cascade pool (adults pool).
+The hotel is surrounded by over 6 km of stunning coastline within the Al Mouj community and is near Muscat International Airport.
+The Kempinski Muscat Hotel features 3 stunning swimming pools: A kids’ pool, an infinity pool (main pool), and the cascade pool (adults pool).
 It also has a fully equipped gym and spa, which guests can use during their stay.
 The beach is stunning, offering golden sands and loungers grouped under umbrellas.

-Rooms are smart and stylish with stand-alone baths in the bathrooms and guests in the Executive Rooms and Suites gain access to the club lounge throughout the day from 10:00 until 22:00.
+Rooms are smart and stylish with stand-alone baths in the bathrooms, and guests in the Executive Rooms and Suites gain access to the club lounge throughout the day from 10:00 am – 10:00 pm.
 This exclusive Executive Lounge is located strategically on the lobby level of the business wing and delivers added privacy and special benefits.
 You get complimentary afternoon tea, snacks, and happy hour.

 There is a large array of beverages, snacks, and desserts during happy hours.
-The selection isn’t as wide as some of the other hotels in the region but is consistent with other Kempinski branded hotels in the region such as The Emirates Palace in Abu Dhabi.
+The selection isn’t as wide as some of the other hotels in the region.
+It is still consistent with other Kempinski branded hotels in the region, such as The Emirates Palace in Abu Dhabi.